ahuacate/lidarr/README.md

 ![alt text](https://raw.githubusercontent.com/ahuacate/lidarr/master/images/general.png)

-### 2.07 Configure UI
+### 2.08 Configure UI

 ![alt text](https://raw.githubusercontent.com/ahuacate/lidarr/master/images/ui.png)

 ## 3.00 Create & Restore Lidarr Backups
 Lidarr has a built in backup service.
 Lidarr will execute a backup every 7 days creating a zip file located in `/home/media/.config/Lidarr/Backups/scheduled`.

-But it's good idea to make a raw backup of your working base settings configuration, including all settings, before adding any movie media.
-This backup file must be stored outside of the Lidarr CT container for safe keeping.
-Then in the event of needing to recreate a Lidarr CT you can use this backup file to quickly restore all your Lidarr settings.
-This backup file must be named `lidarr_backup_base_settings.zip` and be located on your NAS in folder `/mnt/backup/lidarr` for below scripts to work.
+But it's good idea to make a clean backup of your working Lidarr settings, including all settings such as passwords etc, before adding any movie media.
+The clean backup file MUST be stored outside of the Proxmox Lidarr LXC container for safe keeping.
+Then in the event of you needing to recreate your Lidarr LXC you can use this backup file to quickly restore all your Lidarr settings.

+This backup file must be named `lidarr_backup_base_settings.zip` and be located on your NAS in folder `/mnt/backup/lidarr` for the following scripts to work.

 ### 3.01 Create a Base Settings Backup
-After you have completed Steps 1.00 or Steps 2.00 its time to create **new** private base settings backup.
-This file will be stored on your NAS for future rebuilds when and if required.
+Perform after you have completed Steps 1.00 or Steps 2.00.
+This file must be stored on your NAS for future rebuilds

 Browse to http://192.168.50.116:7878 and login to Lidarr.
 Click the `Systems Tab` > `Logs Tab` > `Table/Files/Updates Tabs` and click `Clear Logs` on all.

 Then click `System Tab` > `Backup Tab` and click `Backup` to create a new backup file which will be shown with a name like `lidarr_backup_2019.09.24_05.39.55.zip`.
 Now right click on this newly created file (at the top of list) and save to your NAS share `/proxmox/backup/lidarr` (locally mounted as /mnt/backup/lidarr).
-Rename your backup file `lidarr_backup_2019.09.24_05.39.55.zip` to `lidarr_backup_base_settings.zip`.
+Rename your backup file from `lidarr_backup_2019.09.24_05.39.55.zip` to `lidarr_backup_base_settings.zip`.

-### 3.03 Restore to Lidarr Base Settings
+### 3.02 Restore to Lidarr Base Settings
 With the Proxmox web interface go to `typhoon-01` > `116 (lidarr)` > `>_ Shell` and type the following:
 ```
 sudo systemctl stop lidarr.service &&